gitpan/Task-Kensho-XML/README.md

 several categories and are still being considered.
 They are all taken from various top 100 most used perl modules lists and from discussions with various subject matter experts in the Perl Community.
-That said, this bundle does I<not> follow the guidelines established for the EPO-EC for peer review via industry advisers.
+That said, this bundle does _not_ follow the guidelines established for the EPO-EC for peer review via industry advisers.

 Starting in 2011, Task::Kensho split its sub-groups of modules into